 - Niche industry tools (Epic for healthcare, Yardi for real estate)

-In my testing, I connected 15 data sources to Domo in under 2 hours.
-Each connector was production-ready with proper authentication flows and data mapping.
+In practice, connecting 15 data sources to Domo reportedly takes under 2 hours.
+Each connector is production-ready with proper authentication flows and data mapping.
 This alone eliminates weeks of custom integration work that competitive platforms require.

 Tableau’s Connector Library